The place and role of a safety plan

 - the supervision and accountability which has been put in place.

-In the case of a POI who is subject to supervision, the senior minister should write or cause to be written a clear record of the arrangement that has been agreed.
-This should be signed and dated by the POI, the senior minister, the wardens and the mentors, as applicable.
+In the case of a POC who is subject to supervision, the senior minister should write or cause to be written a clear record of the arrangement that has been agreed.
+This should be signed and dated by the POC, the senior minister, the wardens and the mentors, as applicable.
 A copy of the record should be provided to the PSU within 10 days and should include:

 - acknowledgement of past conduct or allegations and consequent risk,